-Does your Lawn suffer with moss, use this guide to find out why you have it and what steps you can take to stop it taking over!
+Do you have moss in your lawn?
+Use this guide to find out why you have it and what steps you can take to kill moss and stop it taking over!

-Lawn moss thrives during wet weather, and gardens are flooded or waterlogged creating problems everywhere in the garden.
+Moss in lawns thrives during wet weather when and gardens are flooded or waterlogged creating problems everywhere in the garden.

 Moss is a serious problem that is usually found where the lawn remains wet for prolonged periods, where drainage is poor and the lawn is in the shade.
 Moss is the name for a group of primitive non-flowering plants that quickly spread as a spongy mass on undisturbed soil.

-When found in a lawn, moss is a good indicator that:
+When you find moss in your lawn it is a good indicator that:

 - The ground remains wet for long periods.

 - The nutrient levels in the soil are low.

 - The soil is compacted and lacks organic matter.